Israeli fire again kills Gaza aid-seekers as US envoy meets with hostages' families

 Israel’s top general Lt.
 Gen. Eyal Zamir warned that “combat will continue without rest” if hostages aren’t freed.

 “I don’t know what to do.
-Destruction, destruction," said Mohamed Qeiqa, who stood amid collapsed concrete slabs and pointed out a former five-story building.
+Destruction, destruction," said Mohamed Qeiqa, who returned home to Gaza City and stood amid the neighborhood's collapsed concrete slabs.
 “Where will people settle?”

 The war began when Hamas attacked southern Israel on Oct.
 7, 2023, killing around 1,200 people, mostly civilians.
 Israel’s retaliatory offensive has killed more than 60,400 Palestinians, according to Gaza’s Health Ministry, which doesn’t distinguish between militants and civilians but says women and children make up over half the dead.
 The ministry operates under the Hamas government.
 The U.N. and other international organizations see it as the most reliable source of data on casualties.